testpatchesorg/qubership-workflow-hub/actions/tag-action/README.md

 ### Delete Tag

 When `delete-tag` is set to `true`, the action will delete the specified tag from both the local repository and the remote repository.
 The `delete-message` input can be used to customize the commit message for the deletion.

+### Switch to Tag

+If `switch-to-tag` is set to `true`, the workflow will check out the newly created tag after it is pushed.
+This can be useful for running further steps against the tagged state.

+### Tag Message

+You can customize the tag message using the `tag-message` input.
+By default, it is set to "Release tag".

+### Create Release

+If `create-release` is set to `true`, the action will create or update a GitHub Release for the specified tag using the GitHub CLI (`gh`).
+The release will have a default title and body, which you can later edit as needed.

 ---